 2. Make flyers.

-2. Wait at home for phone calls.
+3. Wait at home for phone calls.

-Before pagers even, most people had one phone number and that phone number was for every member of your household from your mom and dad to your bratty sister.
+Before pagers and cell phones, most people had one phone number and that phone number was for every member of your household from your mom and dad to your bratty little sister.
 If you were waiting for a boy to call you, there was a very good chance that someone else in your family would be on the phone, because somehow, they always were.
 When someone was on the phone, another person trying to reach you got a busy signal.
 No call waiting, no voicemail, just a busy signal.
 Denied.

 In the early to mid 70s, if you weren’t home, it would just ring and ring.
 By the 80s and into the 90s, we had answering machines.
 These were machines with tapes in them that a caller could record a message onto, but they were hardly foolproof.